Divorce Judgment Modifications in Michigan

 Representing Men in Oakland, Macomb, Wayne, Livingston, Washtenaw, Monroe, Lapeer & St. Clair Counties

 Your life may have drastically changed after your divorce.
 If are unhappy with the outcome of your divorce, the attorneys at American Divorce Association for Men can help you.
-Spousal support, child support, custody, and parenting time may be modifiable based upon a change of circumstances.
+Spousal support, child support orders, custody, and parenting time may be modifiable based upon a change of circumstances.
 Whether you have lost your job and can’t pay the same amount of spousal support, or you need a change in parenting time, our legal team is here to help you.

 We have over 30 years of experience representing men in Oakland, Macomb, Wayne, Livingston, Washtenaw, Monroe, Lapeer & St. Clair Counties.
 We are equipped to help you obtain the best possible results for your case.